Doors Open Day 2025 @ The Institute of Genetics and Cancer

 2025 Theme - Architectural Heritage: Windows to the Past, Doors to the Future

 Our institute’s story of biomedical research stretches back to the post-war period, with the facilities and remit of the institute evolving in response to new scientific discoveries and population health needs.
-We are also pleased to welcome visitors to the newly opened 4D Cellular Medicine building, which represents our own ‘Door to the future’ of research and healthcare.
+We were also pleased to welcome visitors to the newly opened 4D Cellular Medicine building, which represents our own ‘Door to the future’ of research and healthcare.

 Agenda